William758/ContentDisabler/README.md

 - HelperItems, FixedRewards, ItemTransformation, BossRewards

+# Artifacts

+Create a config for every artifact that prevents artifact from being selected in the lobby.

+- Only prevents choice in lobby, artifact can be enabled from effects that can enable artifacts during a run.

 # Survivors

 Create a config for every survivor that prevents survivor from being picked in character select or from rolling in metamorphosis.

 - Disabled Survivors are removed from the logbook.

+# Skills

+Create a config for every named skill that removes said skill from all SkillFamilies.

+- Intended for removal of selectable skills in lobby, not sure what might break from disabling other skills.

+- If all skills get removed from a SkillFamily, then the default skill will still be available.

 # Bodies and SpawnCards